TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingReST/Hyperlinks.rst

 If in doubt, just use 2 underscores as explained in the next section :ref:`external-links-anonymous`.

+.. index:: reST; Anonymous URL
 .. _external-links-anonymous:

-External Link as Anonymous URL
+External link as anonymous URL
 ------------------------------

 Syntax